Ell1ott/OneTap/Roadpath.md

 OneTap should be modern, slick and simple yet still have a unique bit that makes it stand out from the rest.
 Not just look like a v0 build app

-Due to it being rather simple, and little user interactions, the interactions we do have should feel as snappy, smooth and satsifying as possible.
-To support this we should try to utilize the reanmiated library to create smooth and satisfying animations.
+Due to it being rather simple, with few user interactions, the interactions we do have should feel as snappy, smooth and satisfying as possible.
+To support this we should try to utilize the reanimated library to create smooth and satisfying animations.

 ## Pages

 ### HomeScreen

 What do we want to have for the homescreen?
-It should give the user a overview over the most important things, especcielly in the near future, like things that need to be done today, or events happening today
+It should give the user an overview of the most important things, especially in the near future, like things that need to be done today, or events happening today

-### Diray
+### Diary

 #### Rich text editor

-For the diary we would optimally implement a rich text editor Some possibles solutions for this would be:
+For the diary we would optimally implement a rich text editor Some possible solutions for this would be:

 - https://10play.github.io/10tap-editor/docs/intro.html#usage
 - https://www.npmjs.com/package/react-native-pell-rich-editor
-- DOM Components - aka. embed a html rich text editor using Web View
+- DOM Components - aka. embed an HTML rich text editor using Web View

-### Calender
+### Calendar